wajdifadool/NodeJs_BackEnd_Bootcamps/README.md

   - Once registered, a token will be sent along with a cookie (token = xxx)
   - Passwords must be hashed
 - User login
+  - User can authenticate via google using oAuth2.0
   - User can login with email and password
   - Plain text password will compare with stored hashed password
   - Once logged in, a token will be sent along with a cookie (token = xxx)